 - Relevant: Key results must be relevant to the objective.
 Each key result serves to paint the picture of progress toward a particular objective.

-- Focused: It’s best practice to assign 3-5 key results per objective.
+- Focused: It’s best practice to assign two to four key results per objective.
 Too few key results won’t give you the complete picture, and too many could mean losing focus on what matters.